linkerd/linkerd2/doc/proxy-metrics.md

 ### `tcp_write_bytes_total`

 A counter of the total number of sent bytes.
+This is updated when the connection closes.

 ### `tcp_read_bytes_total`

 A counter of the total number of recieved bytes.
+This is updated when the connection closes.

 ### `tcp_connection_duration_ms`

 A histogram of the duration of the lifetime of a connection, in milliseconds.
+This is updated when the connection closes.

 ## Labels